The resolution is the final step of the conciliation. This is where we explore options for agreement and develop these.

 We normally find that during the meeting stage, the issues that are agreed or that still need to be resolved become clearer.
 Our Conciliators will help identify different options for people to consider on how to resolve the outstanding problems.

-Between us, we have been involved in resolving thousands of disputes with ACC.
+Between us, we have been involved in resolving tens of thousands of disputes.
 We know that if we all work together, we can develop different options that might resolve the issues.
 You can have confidence that there are very few problems that we haven’t already come across and we understand the types of options that can lead to a resolution.

 What happens when you and ACC agree on a solution?